“Interest grows the money while you set it aside in your savings account. How fast your money grows depends on the interest rates”

 4. Government Debt

-5. Banking Sector Health:
+5. Banking Sector Health

-6. External Shocks:
+6. External Shocks

-Risks and Considerations Associated With Savings Accounts
+Risks and Considerations Associated with Savings Account

 1. Inflation Risk